-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 NPR's Linda Gradstein reports.

 LINDA GRADSTEIN: Hamas spokesman Ghazi Hamad says Hamas wants the cease-fire to continue.

 GRADSTEIN: Israeli government spokesman Mark Regev told Israel television that Israel is also interested in making the cease-fire work.

 GRADSTEIN: But Prime Minister Ehud Olmert said there are already contacts on extending the cease-fire to the West Bank.
 And he said he hopes the cease-fire will lead to the release of an Israeli soldier captured on the Gaza-Israel border five months ago.
 Olmert has already said Israel is willing to release hundreds of Palestinian prisoners in exchange for the soldier.

-Prime Minister EHUD OLMERT (Israel): (Foreign language spoken)
+EHUD OLMERT: (Foreign language spoken)

-Linda Gradstein, NPR News, Jerusalem.
+GRADSTEIN: Linda Gradstein, NPR News, Jerusalem.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.